kord-network/go-kord/cwr/README.md

 ### Conversion

-To run the conversion on a local `cwr` file:
+To run the conversion on a local `cwr` files:

 ```
-$ meta cwr convert <cwrfile> > registeredwork.meta
+$ meta cwr convert <cwrfiles> > registeredwork.meta
 ```
-cwrfile        - the input cwrfile to convert
+cwrfiles        - the input cwrfiles to convert

 ### Indexing